ros-navigation/navigation2/nav2_dwb_controller/README.md

 For the most part, the DWB codebase is unchanged, other than what was required for ROS2.

-The main architectural change is due to the replacement of `MoveBase` by the `FollowPath` action server that uses this plugin.
+The main architectural change is due to the replacement of `MoveBase` by the `FollowPath` action server, called the controller_server, which uses this DWB plugin.

 ![ROS 1 DWB Structure](./images/DWB_Structure_Simplified.svg "ROS 1 DWB Structure")